RYGcode/rygcode.github.io/eden_app.md

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">
-        {% include figure.liquid path="assets/img/img_13.jpg" title="Eden App" class="img-fluid rounded z-depth-1" %}
+        {% include figure.liquid path="assets/img/img_13.png" title="Eden App" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>

 ### Building Eden: From Idea to Reality

 I started this project from something that actually feels very real today climate change.
 It is not just a theory anymore, we can see the impact slowly happening.
 The temperature of the earth keeps increasing, and one of the scary effects is rising sea levels.
-In the future, many cities might be affected, even Jakarta.
 One of the main reasons behind this problem is carbon emissions that are still hard to reduce.
 Forests actually help a lot by absorbing carbon, but sadly deforestation is still happening.
 Because of that, the natural filter of our earth is slowly decreasing.
 From this situation, I realized that solving climate change is not only about big actions.
 Small actions from people also matter.
 With the large number of Android users in Indonesia, my team and I thought maybe we can use technology to invite people to start from something simple, like gardening at home.
 That is how the idea of Eden came.
 We wanted to introduce planting culture to younger generations using a more modern way, with the help of machine learning.
 The goal is simple, helping people build a habit of gardening while also increasing awareness about protecting the environment.
 We also added a gamification concept so it feels more engaging, not just another boring app.